 Most mammals are likely to experience occasional vomiting.

+Is my cat is obsessed with food?
 If they have overeaten, a cat will usually bring up the partially digested food.
 That said, It is not uncommon for the cat to bring up a white foamy substance instead.

 If your cat is overeating consistently, it may indicate a more serious underlying health issue.
 Therefore, it is best to consult a vet to determine the cause of the cat’s eating habits.

 As with over-eating, a cat eating too quickly is not a reason for concern if it happens occasionally.

 At some point, your cat is likely to dig in too eagerly and find itself vomiting up food or foam.